For students aged 13-15, ORA offers an Introduction to Leadership course.

 What’s more, your attendance on the Global Leadership Programme is an impressive achievement to discuss in your personal statement when applying for university, showing that you’re someone who’s serious about studying this subject and that you’re proactive in pursuing your goals.
 Universities will recognise the value of your having attended this course in terms of what you’ve learned and the skills you’ve developed, as this gives you a headstart to the way in which you’ll work and think when studying for a degree.
 What’s more, the confidence you’ll build through attending the Global Leadership Programme means that you’ll feel more comfortable in an interview situation.
 Having worked on your oral debating skills during your time at Oxford Royale Academy, you’ll be in a better position to argue a point with an admissions tutor and put your opinion across in a clear and articulate way that’s sure to impress the interviewer.

-Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
-In 2015, attendees came from 98 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
-For the Global Leadership Programme, students from 35 nations attended.
+Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford, London and Cambridge courses.
+In 2017, attendees came from 135 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
+For the Global Leadership Programme, students from 31 nations attended.

 Timetable for students aged 16 to 18